 Column settlement due to weak soil or poor footings can also cause your floors because your home and support columns will likely settle at different rates.
 Should this happen, you will likely notice that some of your doors and windows stick and cannot be opened or closed all the way.

-Telltale Symptoms of Damaged Floor Joists
+Telltale Signs of Damaged Floor Joists

 - Moist, rotting wood